Wouldn’t it be great to have a cure for food allergies? Currently, the only ‘cure’ is complete avoidance with the offending food(s).

 Dr. Burks said the therapy works by depleting the body of chemicals that cause allergic reactions.
 If successful, desensitization therapy should be able to help all different kinds of food allergies.
-He is currently predicting that there will be a viable treatment for peanut allergies within 5 years!
-Wouldn’t that be great!!
-And thanks to a $1.475 million grant from The Food Allergy Project, both egg and milk allergies have also been added to the study.

 Currently, the federal government, through the National Institutes of Health, spends less than $34 million per year on food allergy research.
 That research generally occurs at a five-institution consortium involving: Mount Sinai School of Medicine, New York; Johns Hopkins University School of Medicine, Baltimore; Duke University School of Medicine, Durham, NC; University of Arkansas Children’s Hospital Research Institute, Little Rock; and National Jewish Medical and Research Center, Denver.

 In 2007, the NIH released its long-anticipated Report of the NIH Expert Panel on Food Allergy Research, which found that “food allergy has emerged as an important public health problem,” the first such statement from a federal government agency on the issue of life-threatening food allergies.
 The NIH Report calls for additional NIH-funded research to uncover the causes of food allergy, and for the development of clinical trials and treatments for the life-threatening disease.
 The NIH released the report on the heels of a hearing of the Senate Appropriations Committee at which Labor-HHS Subcommittee Chairman Tom Harkin (D-IA) called the increase in childhood food allergy “alarming.”